 A New Way to Think about Program Review

 In the Winter of 2021, I learned that I would be taking over responsibility for coordinating the university’s cyclical program review process.
-The university offers over 200 programs— from traditional academic programs to trades training, from certificates to graduate degrees, with three quarters of the courses offered on-campus and the remainder online.
-With such a large number of programs scheduled for review at least once every seven years, my first thought was “How will I manage to coordinate so many program reviews at the same time?!”
+The university offers over 200 programs— from traditional academic programs to trades training, from certificates to graduate degrees, with three quarters of programming offered in person, synchronously and the remainder online, asynchronously.
+With such a large number of programs scheduled for review at least once every seven years, my first thought was “How will I manage to coordinate so many reviews at once?!”

 After exploring several different project management tools, I finally went back to my roots as an elementary school teacher.

-When I viewed program review through the lens of a teacher in a classroom, all of the strategies that have proven successful for student learning became available to me as a new way to think about coordinating successful and meaningful program reviews.
+When I viewed program review through the lens of a teacher in a classroom, all of the strategies proven successful for student learning became available to me as a new way to think about coordinating meaningful program reviews.

 What I also knew from being a teacher was that I could manage a class of 30 students.
 When I thought of the 30 individual programs as unique individuals, that realization inspired a cohort-based approach to program review using a personalized, yet cohesive structure of a “Program Review Course”.

 This Program Review Handbook describes how one university implemented a Program Review Course for conducting multiple reviews and how they leveraged the concept of academic program review learning communities (Hoare et al., 2022) as catalysts for program improvement.
 The 14-month course described in this Handbook provides a structured opportunity for faculty to participate in a Program Review Learning Community (PRLC), a community designed for researching, reflecting, evaluating, and inquiring about educational practices to improve student outcomes (DuFour & Eaker, 1998; Hord, 1997; Stoll et al., 2006).

 Our hope is that by sharing our approach others can support the creation of engaging quality assurance processes that are collaborative, collegial, and (dare we say… ) fun!